Team Win TPT Construction Landmark Case

 3. Deliberately withheld from the clients' important information which she was aware of relating to Darbyshire and the proposed sale; and

 4. Acted in a position of conflict of interests, in which she placed the interests of other parties ahead of those of her own clients, the sellers.

 The Judge duly found Brabners liable to Mr and Mrs Turpin and Mr and Mrs Phillips for all losses which they suffered as a result of the transaction, on the basis that had Ruth Jones properly advised the clients and faithfully acted in their interests, they would have withdrawn from the sale.

-A major part of Brabners’ defence to the claim was based upon the principle that solicitors would not ordinarly owe duties to their clients to advise upon the commercial merits of a business transaction.
-In its terms of business Brabners had purported to exclude liability to the clients in respect of any such advice.
+A major part of Brabners’ defence to the claim was based upon the principle that solicitors would not ordinarily owe duties to their clients to advise upon the commercial merits of a business transaction.
+In its terms of business, Brabners had purported to exclude liability to the clients in respect of any such advice.

-However, the Judge found that the attempted exclusion of liability was ineffective because Ruth Jones had taken it upon herself to give commercial advice to the clients, and that Brabners were properly held to owe duties to the clients in respect of all of the advice (legal and/ or commercial) which they gave, or worngly failed to give, during the transaction.
+However, the Judge found that the attempted exclusion of liability was ineffective because Ruth Jones had taken it upon herself to give commercial advice to the clients and that Brabners were properly held to owe duties to the clients in respect of all of the advice (legal and/ or commercial) which they gave, or wrongly failed to give, during the transaction.

 The case also included some important features upon which the Judge based his assessment of the proper measure of damages to be awarded.

 In reaching his findings on the true value of the company the Judge rejected Brabners’ argument that he was bound to exclusively adopt either an asset-based valuation or an earnings-based one.